Quantitative correlations and some problems on prime factors of consecutive integers: Application to consecutive values of arithmetic functions

 is a generalization of $c_\tau = c_{\tau,1}$: we leave these generalizations of \Cref{consecutive-omega-thm} to the interested reader.
 Among other things, this can be used to recover the recent result of Eberhard~\cite{eberhard} that in fact every element of $(0,\infty)$ is a limit point of the sequence $(\tau(n+1)/\tau(n))_{n=1}^\infty$, which solved a problem of Erd\H{o}s~\cite{erd-boca},~\cite[Problem \#864]{bloom}.

 \item With more effort, we expect it to be possible to use these methods to obtain a two-dimensional local limit theorem of the form

-(outside of an exceptional set of $x$, of course) and similarly for $\Omega$ and $\tau$, which would in particular provide an alternative proof of the results in~\cite{charamaras}.
+(outside of an exceptional set of $x$, of course) and similarly for $\Omega$ and $\tau$, which would in particular provide an alternative proof of the results in~\cite{charamaras} (and improve the upper bound result in~\cite[Th\'eor\`eme 3]{goudout}).
 However, this would require several technical modifications to the argument, in particular replacing the single frequency $\alpha$ with a pair $\alpha_0, \alpha_1$, and also establishing a two-dimensional analogue of \Cref{llt}, and we will not pursue these modifications here.

 \item The results for $\omega(n) = \omega(n+1)$ can be adapted to other pairwise equations such as $\omega(n)=\omega(n+h)$ for fixed $h\neq 0$ without significant modifications.
 However, to handle three-point equations such as $\omega(n)=\omega(n+1)=\omega(n+2)$ one would require, in addition to the previously mentioned extension of the methods to two dimensions, a version of \Cref{thm:correlation} for triple correlations, which does not appear to be within current\footnote{Such methods may however be able to control partially relaxed versions of such equations, such as $\omega(n)=\omega(n+1)=\omega(n+2)+O(1)$, in which the contribution of large prime factors of $n+2$ can be ignored.} technology.
 For similar reasons we are currently unable to remove the exceptional set in \Cref{consecutive-omega-thm}. \end{itemize} \end{remarks}